lopezmontes/GenoMus/specs/GenoMus_specifications.md

 ---------
 ## Rhythm vector

-Each rhythmic pattern can be expressed as a vector containing informations to be used by other functions to map durations.
-This vector is an abstract representation of a rhythmic pattern and its interrelation with a time grid and with the level of general quantization.
+A rhythmic pattern can be expressed as a vector containing informations to be used by other functions to map durations.
+This vector is an abstract representation of a rhythmic pattern and its interrelations with a time grid and with the level of general quantization.
 Using this data, certain functions adjust their values to get different rhythmic structures and analytical information.

 A rhythm pattern vector is coded into an array as follows: